moomensaleem135/Go-Auth0.1/Documentation/dev-releases.md

 Making a dex release involves:

 * Tagging a git commit and pushing the tag to GitHub.

-From this, Quay will build and tag an image via a build trigger.
+* Building and pushing a Docker image.

-This requires the following permissions.
+This requires the following tools.

+* Docker

+And the following permissions.

 * Push access to the github.com/dexidp/dex git repo.
+* Push access to the quay.io/coreos/dex Docker repo.

 ## Tagging the release